jpmor/site/sitewiki/quotes.md

 `- King James 1st`

+> I have been crushed under a sense of the mere magnitude of London -
+> its inconceivable immensity - in such a way as to paralyze my mind
+> for any appreciation of details.

+`- Henry James`

 > Amsterdam is the inventory of the possible.

 `- Descartes`

+> History clearly shows that the salt of the earth is gradually shifting
+> eastwards.
+In the 18th century France was the salt of the earth, in the
+> 19th Germany.
+Now it is Russia.

+`- Grigori Sokolnikov`

 > Russians possess the genius of all the peoples and also have our own;
 > thus we can understand you and you cannot understand us.

 `- Dostoevsky`

+> There are two parties in Russia.
+One party in office and one in prison.

+`- Nikolai Bukharin`

 > India lives in its villages.